nicolasmerino41/suitHab/README.md

-# SuitHab (Suitable Habitats)
+# suitHab (Suitable Habitats)
-SuitHab is a simulation framework to study how climate niches, trophic interactions, and habitat loss shape species’ suitable habitats and persistence.
+suitHab is a simulation framework to study how climate niches, trophic interactions, and habitat loss shape species’ suitable habitats and persistence.